anic17/unicode-getch/README.md

 # unicode-getch

-A better version of `conio.h`'s `getch()` function that includes full support for Unicode and can retrieve more keyboard combinations.
+A better version of `conio.h`'s `getch()` function that includes support for Unicode and can retrieve more keyboard combinations.

 ## Why Use unicode-getch?